husniyahLiSAn/attandance-tracker-app/README.md

 - **Switch Statements**: Switch statements are used to handle different actions such as clocking in, clocking out, and marking attendance.

 - **Try-Catch-Finally Statements**: Try-catch-finally blocks are used for error handling during employee addition and attendance marking.
-Errors are displayed as alerts, and input fields are cleared in both success and error cases.
+Errors are displayed as alerts and input fields are cleared in both success and error cases.

 ## Getting Started